Colorado Politics

 More evident, corners that were alive with the hottest restaurants and bars back when the city was a model of urban reinvestment appear colorless and quiet.

-Mosher, who presided over the Downtown Denver Partnership’s hugely successful campaign to create neighborhoods in the central business district in the 1990s, hopes to see another 1,000 to 1,500 units underway in the nearer term.
+Mosher, who presided over the Downtown Denver Partnership’s hugely successful campaign to create neighborhoods downtown in the 1990s, hopes to see another 1,000 to 1,500 units underway in the nearer term.
 Several developers have acquired older office towers, which they envision as residential conversions, that could work toward that goal.

 But the pandemic was not the only factor slowing a full return now.

-Some of those jobs are hosted in 44 million square feet of office space downtown, but most recent development has gone toward residential, with a total of 9 million feet, half of which arrived after 2015.
+Some of those are hosted in 44 million square feet of office space downtown.
+However, most recent development has gone toward residential, which totals 9 million feet, half of which arrived after 2015.

-That continues to be true, as the most prominent construction downtown now is centered in apartment projects, including the mammoth Upton Residences, set for 461 new units, at 18th and Glenarm Streets.
+That continues now, as prominent construction in downtown continues to be centered on apartment, including the mammoth Upton Residences, set for 461 new units, at 18th and Glenarm Streets.

 However, the Downtown Denver Partnership has data showing that return to office (RTO) has largely stalled in downtown.
-Weekday RTO rates have largely held at around 65% or 66% from 2023 through to early 2026.
+Weekday RTO rates generally held at around 65% or 66% from 2023 through to early 2026.

-The stall, agencies said, reflects the popularity of flexible work schedules, including with employers and their managers.
+The stall, agencies said, reflects the popularity of flexible schedules with employers and their managers.
 That includes state agencies, working to support a governor’s initiative adopted in 2019 to reduce the footprint of state government as a cost saving measure.

 Work-from-home and flex-place policies also allow government to hire and hold onto talented employees who don’t want to deal with a daily commute into downtown or its limited parking, said Doug Platt, communications manager for the Colorado Division of Human Resources.